lenewsad/IntuneEDU/IntuneEDU/admin-tasks.md

 # Admin tasks for Intune for Education

-Intune for Education administrators can perform certain tasks to improve management.
+Intune for Education admins can perform certain tasks to improve management.

 ## Settings
 Certain settings affect all users and devices you have under Intune management.
 Intune for Education refers to these as **tenant settings**.
-Only Intune for Education administrators can see or change these settings.
+Only Intune for Education admins can see or change these settings.

-To manage these settings, click **Tenant settings** in the left-side navigation bar in the [Intune for Education](https://manage.windowsazure.com) console.
+To manage these settings, click **Tenant settings** in the left-side navigation bar in the [Intune for Education](https://intuneeducation.portal.azure.com) console.

   ![Screenshot of the "Tenant Settings" option in Intune for Education console](/media/edu-tenant-settings.png)

-As an administrator, you can perform the following tenant-wide tasks:
+As an admin, you can perform the following tenant-wide tasks:
 -	Force a sync between Intune and Windows Store for Business
 -	Manage IT contact information
 -	Manage settings for support website information